Change Management

 Key Differences:

 Configuration Management primarily focuses on configurable items such as products, services, and outcomes.
 It leads to changes that are specific to the product configuration.
 The changes are primarily related to product configuration.
 On the other hand, change management focuses on the process.
-It results in changes that influences scope, schedule baseline, and cost baseline.
+It results in changes that influence scope, schedule baseline, and cost baseline.
 It is important to note that both have individual plans and are part of the Project Management Plan.

 Change management plan.
 Describes how the change requests throughout the project will be formally authorized and incorporated.
 PMBOK 6